Streets and Squares

 Brest, Belarus, Dzerzhynsky Street

+The south-eastern corner of Dzerzhinsky Street and 17th September Street.
 The sports hall for future Olympics athletes (former Green Shul) was about to collapse.
 The wall cracked and it was decided to pull down the house and build a new structure in the similar shape.

 More about the house.